shaunlebron/how-we-made-a-game/devops.md

 ![hub](img/hub.png)

+(The tools shown above will be covered in a later chapter)

 The main page serves as a hub for me and the team, to provide links to the game, tools, and other team-related items elsewhere on the web.